Successful Recovery Performance Guarantees of SOMP Under the L2-norm of Noise: Guarantee of Recovery Under Bounded Noise

 Moreover, it is noted from \eqref{ZL} that

 Combining \eqref{C with L} and \eqref{bound for Z l}, if

 and the Algorithm \ref{alg_SOMP} terminates when $l=L$, SOMPS successfully recovers the support $\Omega$.
 This concludes the proof. \end{proof}

-According to Theorem \ref{theorem SOMP}, the exact recovery of the support set is guaranteed for Algorithm \ref{alg_SOMP} if $C_{\min}$ is lower bounded by the right hand side of \eqref{theorem alg1}.
+According to Theorem \ref{theorem SOMP}, the exact recovery of the support set is guaranteed for Algorithm \ref{alg_SOMP} if $C_{\min}$ is lower bounded by the right-hand side of \eqref{theorem alg1}.
 The derived lower bound is dependent on the noise level $\| \bN\|_2$, sparsity level $L$, and the mutual coherence $\mu$.
-When the value of $L$ and $\mu$ are fixed, to guarantee the successful recovery of the support set, the value of $C_{\text{min}}$ should be proportional to the value of $\| \bN\|_2$, which reveals to be tighter than the Frobenius bound provided in \cite{Wang2013Performance} and the tightness is from the fact $\| \bN\|_2 \le \| \bN \|_F$. {In particular, Theorem \ref{theorem SOMP} is a generalization of OMP in \cite{OMPTT}, where the number of sparse vectors $d\ge1$, and the guarantee condition in \eqref{theorem alg1} coincides with Theorem 1 of \cite{OMPTT}.}
+When the values of $L$ and $\mu$ are fixed, in order to guarantee the successful recovery of the support set, the value of $C_{\text{min}}$ should be proportional to the value of $\| \bN\|_2$.
+Note that this reveals a tighter bound than the Frobenius-norm bound in \cite{Wang2013Performance} because of the fact that $\| \bN\|_2 \le \| \bN \|_F$. {With this tighter bound, we can obtain a tighter SRP guarantee when the noise is unbounded in Section \ref{section unbounded noise}.} In particular, Theorem \ref{theorem SOMP} is a generalization of OMP in \cite{OMPTT}, where the number of sparse vectors $d=1$.

 \begin{Remark} By Theorem \ref{theorem SOMP}, we can obtain the condition of $\mu$ to guarantee the successful recovery of SOMPS as follows